Life’s Teachers in Disguise

 Then, just as suddenly as I was knee-jerked into widowhood, the dark cloud lifted to reveal God’s promise to turn my mourning into dancing (Psalm 30:11).

 Being thrust into the pain of loss must become the catalyst for change, for the hope that there is more to this life.
 Or why do we even bother?
-Matthew 4:16 says, “The people who sat in darkness have seen a great light”.
+Matthew 4:16 says, “The people who sat in darkness have seen a great light.”
 Jesus came along and spent his life showing us how to live abundantly in that light despite the darkness.

-Then one morning, God spoke into my broken heart, “This is your new reality, Linda.
+Then, one morning, God spoke into my broken heart, “This is your new reality, Linda.
 You’re still here.
-You are surrounded by my love, the love of an amazing family, and supportive, loving friends.
+You are surrounded by My love, the love of an amazing family, and supportive, loving friends.
 Now get up, dust yourself off, and do what you were created to do.
 Because if you haven’t learned anything else this past year, you surely have realized that this one precious life you have is short.
 Quit wasting it!
 Roll up your pity party mat and GO!”

 I will leave you with two of the most powerful quotes that have helped me move beyond my sorrow: